What Do Engineering Technician Do?

-Job Description & Duties All engineering technicians, except drafters, not listed separately.
+Engineering Technician Job Description All engineering technicians, except drafters, not listed separately.

-In the United States, there were 76,800 jobs for Engineering Technician in 2016.
+There were about 76,800 jobs for Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Engineering Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Engineering Technician

 Engineering Technicians make between $36,120 and $98,720 a year.

 Engineering Technicians who work in District of Columbia, Maryland, or Maine, make the highest salaries.

 How much do Engineering Technicians make in different U.S. states?